 Other ports are blends of many different vintages, and at certain times, port houses will produce rare bottlings of these aged ports that have been left behind in barrel for 20, 40 and even 50 years.

-Through extensive research, and some tastings of my own, I’ve outlined below some of port wine’s most consistent, collector-worthy bottlings and their producers, in no particular order.
+Through research, and some tastings of my own (including a visit to both the Douro Valley and Porto back in 2018), I’ve outlined below some of port wine’s most consistent, collector-worthy bottlings and their producers, in no particular order.
 Consider these selections as “blue chip” bottles – a sure bet if you’re a collector, but also bound to be excellent should you decide to forgo the long-term cellaring in order to experience now.

 Graham’s Vintage Port